GoPlausible/algorand-remote-mcp/README.md

 ## Features

 - **Secure Wallet Management**: Create, access, and manage Algorand wallets with automatic wallet creation for new users
-- **HashiCorp Vault Integration**: Secure storage of sensitive wallet mnemonics using HashiCorp Vault
+- **HashiCorp Vault Integration**:
+  - Secure storage of sensitive wallet credentials using HashiCorp Vault
-- **Ed25519 Cryptographic Operations**: Create keypairs, retrieve public keys, sign data, and verify signatures using HashiCorp Vault's Ed25519 secret engine
+  - Ed25519 keypair operations for cryptographic functions
+  - Migration path from previously used KV-based to vault-based accounts
+  - Policy that all new accounts use Ed25519 secure secrets engine.
 - **Comprehensive Transaction Support**: Create, sign, and submit various transaction types (payments, assets, applications)
 - **API Integration**: Access Algorand node, indexer, and NFD APIs through standardized interfaces
 - **Knowledge Resources**: Access documentation and guides for Algorand development